 You can find soothing guided meditations from Karena in the Tone It Up app!

-Practice Regular Self-Care
+Practice Regular Self-Care to Mange Your Anxiety

 Making self-care and other supportive lifestyle habits a priority can help you manage and ultimately reduce anxiety.
 Winder suggests focusing on quality sleep, reducing screen time and time on social media, making meaningful social connections, and mindfulness activities such as walking, exercising, and enjoying hobbies.
 “These will assist with regulating emotions,” she says.
-“The more we can make time for ourselves — even 5 to 1o minutes — the more it will overall reduce stress and anxiety.”
+“The more we can make time for ourselves — even five to ten minutes — the more it will overall reduce stress and anxiety.”

-Implement A Routine
+Implement a Routine

 “I’m a big fan of routine and structure,” Stark says.
 “There’s already so much uncertainty in the world.”
 She suggests having some regular touchstones throughout your day like having tea every morning, working out at a certain time, and creating a bedtime routine.
 “You need to have a hierarchy of needs met before you go to the next level in combating anxiety,” she says.
 “Let’s start with eating, sleeping, breathing, exercise, and feeling safe in our bodies, and then we can go from there!”

-Want to learn more about these experts?
+Want to learn more about these anxiety experts?

 You can find Morgan Winder’s website here and her Instagram here.
 She works in private practice in Phoenix, Arizona, and she is currently the chair for a service committee organizing community events to help individuals access mental healthcare.